ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) is a hereditary disease characterized almost exclusively by neurological manifestations (premature small vessel disease, migraines, etc.)

-• affects individuals over 30 years of age (onset usually between 40 and 50 years of age); life expectancy is reduced
+• it typically affects individuals over the age of 30 (onset usually between 40 and 50 years of age); life expectancy is reduced

-• the phenotype is highly variable, and, although the full clinical–neuroimaging picture may be suggestive of the disease, diagnosis is made by genetic testing or skin biopsy
+• the phenotype is highly variable, and although the full clinical and neuroimaging presentation may be suggestive of the disease, diagnosis is confirmed by genetic testing or skin biopsy

 Definition and pathophysiology